xxc3nsoredxx/sedutil/README.md

 ```
 The default level is `INFO`.

+**NOTE:**
+Any issues opened that were caused by a modified config may be closed as "won't fix" at my discretion.

 # Encrypting Your Drive
 **IMPORTANT:**
 This process _should_ leave the data on the drive intact, but ***ABSLUTELY NO GUARANTEES ARE MADE.***
 Before continuing, ensure you have a working backup of any data you wish to keep.

 This page is based on the information found on the DTA repo's [wiki][dta wiki encrypt].
-Reading their guides can give a bit more information, but it may or may not be fully compatible with this version of the software:
+Reading their guides can give a bit more information, but compatiblity with this version of the software is not guaranteed.

 **NOTE:**
-Both the PBA and the rescue system uses the us_english keyboard layout.
+Both the PBA and the rescue system use the us_english keyboard layout.
 This can cause issues when setting the password on your normal operating system if you use another keyboard layout.
 To make sure the PBA recognizes your password, and to protect your existing OS, you should set up your drive from the rescue system as described on this page.